Academics

 Brooklyn College offers study abroad programs in countries across Africa, Asia, Europe, and South America.
 Studying abroad for a short term, semester, or a year helps strengthen your curriculum, provides global experience, expands your horizons and opportunities, allows you to learn or practice a foreign language, and earns credit toward your degree.
 Note that all information listed below is subject to change at any time.

-This summer, we are offering programs in France, Ghana, Italy, Japan, South Korea (two programs), Spain, Taiwan, Turkey, and more.
+In summer 2026, we are offering programs in Italy, South Korea, Taiwan, and Turkey.
+We are also offering more options through our partners in India, the Netherlands, Spain, Thailand, and more.
 Unless otherwise noted, courses are taught by Brooklyn College faculty.
-Deadline to apply is March 17.

-May 29–June 28 Chinese language courses (all levels)
+May 30–July 1 Chinese language courses (all levels)

 In addition to the academic courses, students will participate in excursions and cultural activities that will introduce them to life in Taiwan, and more broadly Asian History and culture.